Last fact-checked: 14 March 2020

-The furthest east country of the Indochina Peninsula in Southeast Asia, it borders China in the north, Laos in the west and Cambodia in the southwest.
+The furthest east country of the Indochina Peninsula in Southeast Asia, Vietnam borders China in the north, Laos in the west and Cambodia in the southwest.
 To the east is the South China Sea, referred to as the East Sea in Vietnam.

-(Image by: Konstantin Krismer)
+(Image by Konstantin Krismer)

 Reputable dental and medical clinics in Vietnam have modern technology, skilled and highly-trained doctors and dentists (many of whom have been trained internationally in the US, Australia or Japan) and the professionalism that international visitors expect.

-Just like dental clinics in Western countries, there are a wide variety of materials used in dental care for crowns, fillings and dentures.
-They are imported from world-renowned companies that supply dentists in Europe, the United States and Japan.
+Just like dental clinics in Western countries, a wide variety of materials are used in dental care for crowns, fillings and dentures.
+Our best Vietnam dentists import dental materials from world-renowned companies that supply dentists in Europe, the United States and Japan.
 The savings in Vietnam come from the lower overheads and cost of living, not because inferior quality products are used.